-Third party audits are those carried out by independent bodies such as regulatory authorities or commercial auditing companies.
+Third party audits are carried out by independent bodies such as regulatory authorities or commercial auditing companies.
 CAA carries out audits for the aviation industry.
-The audits are intended to give CAA assurance that the organisation is compliant with rules and regulations, is managing risks, in control and that the organisation's QMS and IQA internal quality assurance procedures are working effectively.
-Third party audits will confirm that noncompliances are being identified and corrected by first, or second, party audit.
+The audits are intended to give CAA assurance that the organisation is compliant with rules and regulations, is managing risks, and that the organisation's QMS and IQA procedures are working effectively.
+Third party audits will confirm that non-compliances are being identified and corrected by first, or second, party audit.